SSS-devs/sss-devs.github.io/_portfolio/product6.md

   subtitle: Electronic Payment Solution
   thumbnail: assets/img/portfolio/pax-hero-s300-1920x7731-365x220.jpg
 ---
-PAX Technology is the world’s leading provider of secure electronic payment terminal solutions, including Android terminals and MPOS.
+PAX Technology is the world's leading provider of secure electronic payment terminal solutions, including Android terminals and MPOS.
 PAX Technology has manufacturing, research and development facilities in China and produce a full portfolio of payment terminals used by merchants worldwide.

 We provide the following PAX models: